AticMatic/JazzCash-Laravel/README.md

 Bash

-php artisan vendor:publish --provider="YourVendor\JazzCash\JazzCashServiceProvider" --tag="jazzcash-config"
+php artisan vendor:publish --provider="Aticmatic\JazzCash\JazzCashServiceProvider" --tag="jazzcash-config"
 This command will create a config/jazzcash.php file in your application.

 Package Auto-Discovery: